LibreCAD/docs/ref/tools.rst

     :class: fix-table

     "Tool", "Icon", "Command", "Description"
-    "Deselect all", |icon59|, "tn", "Deselect all entities on visible layers ([Ctrl]-[K] or default [Esc] action)."
+    "Deselect all", |icon59|, "tn", "
+        | Deselect all entities on visible layers ([Ctrl]-[K] or default [Esc] action)."
-    "Select All", |icon58|, "sa", "Select all entities on visible layers ([Ctrl]-[A])."
+    "Select All", |icon58|, "sa", "
+        | Select all entities on visible layers ([Ctrl]-[A])."
-    "Select Entity", |icon51|, "", "Select, or deselect, one or more entities (default cursor action)."
+    "Select Entity", |icon51|, "", "
+        | Select, or deselect, one or more entities (default cursor action)."
     "(De-)Select Contour", |icon54|, "", "Select or deselected entities connected by shared points."
-    "Select Window", |icon52|, "", "Select one or more enties enclosed by selection window (L to R), or crossed by selection window (R to L) (default cursor ""drag"" action)."
+    "Select Window", |icon52|, "", "
+        | Select one or more enties enclosed by selection window (L to R), or crossed by selection window (R to L) (default cursor ""drag"" action)."
-    "Deselect Window", |icon53|, "", "Deselect one or more enties enclosed by selection window (L to R), or crossed by selection window (R to L)."
+    "Deselect Window", |icon53|, "", "
+        | Deselect one or more enties enclosed by selection window (L to R), or crossed by selection window (R to L)."
-    "Select Intersected Entities", |icon55|, "", "Select on or more entities crossed by selection line."
+    "Select Intersected Entities", |icon55|, "", "
+        | Select on or more entities crossed by selection line."
-    "Deselect Intersected Entities", |icon56|, "", "Deselect on or more entities crossed by selection line."
+    "Deselect Intersected Entities", |icon56|, "", "
+        | Deselect on or more entities crossed by selection line."
-    "(De-)Select Layer", |icon57|, "", "Select or deselected all entities on the layer of the selected entity."
+    "(De-)Select Layer", |icon57|, "", "
+        | Select or deselected all entities on the layer of the selected entity."
-    "Invert Selection", |icon60|, "", "Select all un-selected entities will deselecting all selected entities."
+    "Invert Selection", |icon60|, "", "
+        | Select all un-selected entities will deselecting all selected entities."

 Dimension